uni-carlosfranzreb/thesis_classifier/README.md

 The fasttext embeddings includes one million 300-dimensional vectors for words without lemmatizing or even lower-casing.
 For instance, all these words are in the file: `machine, machines, learn, learning, learns, learned`, both lower- and upper-cased.

+Although Mikolov mentions training phrases as well, they were not published together with the words.

 Given that we are only interested in lower-cased words, we create a new file containing only lower-cased words.